gupta-shrinath/react-native-simple-ota/README.md

 ---

 ## Recommendations
+- Make use of patch against default bundle instead of entire JS bundle.
-- Host your JS Bundles on to CDNs for faster delivery.
+- Host your Patch/JS Bundles on to CDNs for faster delivery.
-- Host a compressed version of the JavaScript bundle, as these files can be quite large.
+- Host a compressed version of the Patch/JS Bundles, as these files can be quite large.
 - Validate hash of JS Bundle after download to avoid corruption.
-- Take a look at the [example project](https://github.com/gupta-shrinath/react-native-simple-ota/tree/main/example) for reference.
+- Take a look at the [example project](https://github.com/gupta-shrinath/react-native-simple-ota/tree/main/example-diff) for reference.

 ## 📦 Installation